Few people are aware of the prevalence of veterans and addiction in the US today.

 - Sneaking, lying, and stealing

-The Best Environment for Your Treatment
+The Best Environment for Veterans and Addiction

 Once you have decided to get help, an assessment by a professional can help you determine if outpatient or inpatient treatment will be the most successful for you.
 Considerations include insurance coverage, how motivated you are to get treatment.
 You will also want to consider family, job, or privacy issues.